 This makes sense.

 A lot of homes have basements that can be entered from the outside.
-If such is the case for where you’re sheltering, then you’re better served hunkering down on the side that has an earthen wall.
+If such is the case for where you’re sheltering, then you’re better served to hunker down on the side that has an earthen wall.

-To be near the above-ground part of the basement in such a situation is to in essence be on the ground floor, which as we’ve discussed above, is bad.
+To be near the above-ground part of the basement in such a situation is to, in essence, be on the ground floor.
+As we’ve discussed above, that is bad.

 Both of these sites allow you to map out the likely fallout patterns and blast radius of a nuke at any place on the globe and are incredibly interesting.

 There’s a bit of debate on this point within the current literature on nuclear weapons.
-I am of the camp that there are going to be widespread fires post-nuke.
+I am of the camp that there will be widespread fires post-nuke.

-And I’m really not aware of any more foolproof method to get a fire started than to drop a nuclear bomb.
+And I’m not aware of any more foolproof method to start a fire than to drop a nuclear bomb.

 Widespread Glass Injuries

-The initial blast and shockwave are going to break glass up to 10 miles away.
+The initial blast and shockwave will break glass up to 10 miles away.